hashiqvs/ATM-Simulation-System/README.md

   .
 Transaction history tracking

   .
 Change ATM PIN

   .
 Secure exit option

 🧑‍💻 Technologies Used

    Language: Python 3

    Concepts:

   .
 Functions

   .
 Loops

   .
 Conditional statements

   .
 Lists

   .
 Global variables

   .
 User input/output

 ⚙️ How the Program Works

   1. User enters the ATM PIN to log in.

- 2.If the PIN is correct, the ATM menu is displayed.
+  2. If the PIN is correct, the ATM menu is displayed.

   3. User selects options from the menu:

      .
 Check balance

      .
 Deposit money

      .
 Withdraw money

      .
 View transaction history

      .
 Change PIN

-4 .All transactions are stored in memory during program execution.
+  4. All transactions are stored in memory during program execution.

   5. User can exit safely from the system.

 ▶️ How to Run the Program

   1. Make sure Python 3 is installed on your system.

   2. Save the code in a file named atm_simulation.py

   3. Open terminal / command prompt.

   4.Run the program:

   - python atm_simulation.py

   5. Enter the default PIN:

   - 1212

 🔑 Default Account Details

    .
 Initial Balance: ₹5000

    .
 Default PIN: 1212

 📌 Sample Output
    Enter your ATM PIN: 1212